deadsnakes/python3.3/Doc/library/time.rst

    Convert a time expressed in seconds since the epoch to a :class:`struct_time` in UTC in which the dst flag is always zero.
-If *secs* is not provided or :const:`None`, the current time as returned by :func:`time` is used.
+If *secs* is not provided or :const:`None`, the current time as returned by :func:`.time` is used.
 Fractions of a second are ignored.
 See above for a description of the :class:`struct_time` object.
 See :func:`calendar.timegm` for the inverse of this function.